agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 **Question #9. *Salmonella* infections are often treated without antibiotics, except for severe cases in which trimethoprim (pediatric) or fluoroquinolones (adult) are used.
 If you find evidence of independent sub-clades in your RAxML tree (i.e. separated by strong bootstrap support and possibly reflecting strain labels), sample a genome from each subset for Resistance Gene Identifier analysis.
 What is the predicted susceptibility to trimethoprim or fluoroquinolones?
 Could you use either drug for treatment of these sub-clades?
 Note: trimethoprim is a diaminopyrimidine antibiotic.**

+Use the metagenomics results to answer the following questions:

 **Question #10.
-For the single patient that is abnormally resistant to antibiotics, does the AMR++ analysis concur that resistance to drugs beyond trimethoprim or fluoroquinolones exists in this microbiome?
+For the single patient that is abnormally resistant to antibiotics, does the metagenomics analysis concur that resistance to drugs beyond trimethoprim or fluoroquinolones exists in this microbiome?
 Which additional drug classes may not work against this microbiome?**

-**Question #11.
-Clinical treatment of this patient illustrated failure of rifampin.
-Using AMR++ and the CARD website, what AMR genes are possibly causing this resistance and what is the mechanism?
-Can you make a prediction of which pathogen beyond *Salmonella* could infecting this patient?
-What other disease might they be suffering from?**
+**Problem #4.
+Clinical treatment of this patient illustrated failure of macrolide antibiotics.
+What AMR genes are possibly causing this resistance and what is the mechanism?
+Can you make a prediction of which pathogen beyond *Salmonella* could infecting this patient?**

-**Question #12.
-Looking at the rarefaction curves, do you think this microbiome has been sequenced enough to get an accurate assessment of its capacity for antimicrobial resistance?**